Al-Anbiya: Historical context

 Muslims believe this surah was revealed in the Second Meccan Period and is listed as Number 65 according to the Nöldeke Chronology.
 Within its verses are found numerous evocations of earlier Judeo-Christian prophets.
 These examples help to emphasize and define Muhammad's role as a messenger within the Quranic context.
 Additionally, the incorporation of pre-existing Biblical and Judaic scriptures integrate Muhammad's prophetic mission into a larger religious framework, thus broadening the horizons of both the Quran as a text and Islam as a religious movement.
 The surah is thematically and stylistically characteristic of the Second Meccan Period.
 The verses identify the religious agency of Muhammad by relating him to preexisting Judeo-Christian figures, and from there illustrate common notional doctrines, such as: Islamic eschatology embodied in the Day of Judgment, the fates of the disbelievers and the believers, and the mercy of God.
 In terms of ordering and delivery, surah 21 contains a tripartite composition and traceable "ring structure", in which the path of revelation comes full circle through the sequence of three distinct parts.
 Consisting of 112 verses in total, The Prophets maintains the Quran's distinctive voice, in which the verses seem conscious of their own revelation and also depend on other Surahs to illustrate particular messages.
 This clear self-reference, or "self-declaration", and intertextuality are perceptibly unique to the Quran and possess the book with a consciousness distinct from other religious texts.

-Exegesis

-1-40 the oneness of God

-Affirm the revelation and commits Muhammad to his role as the chosen prophet.
-It declares the oneness of God in his creation.

-41-49 the narratives of earlier prophets

-Seek to draw examples of faith and righteousness through the narratives of earlier prophets.
-This method of revelation simultaneously thrusts the Quran upward and integrates the religious identity of Islam into a broader existing context.